 - Once logged in, select the “Network” tab at the top.
-This will display a complete list of alums.
+This will display a complete list of alumni on the platform.

-- Once identified, select “Let’s Connect” to pick a template where you can edit the message according to networking advice, career exploration, or a new topic of your choice!
+- Once identified, select “Let’s Connect” to pick a message template that you can personalize and edit based on the topic of your choice including networking advice, career exploration, and more.

 - Create a LinkedIn profile to get started.

 - Use the “Search” box to find alumni by major, job, or organization of interest.
 Tips on finding alumni in LinkedIn.